 When Daniel Suarez crossed the finish line with the checkered flag waving at Michigan International Speedway in June, he not only experienced the joy of capturing his first NASCAR Xfinity Series race.
 He triggered celebrations across an entire nation.

-Suarez became the first Mexican-born driver to win a NASCAR national series event, marking the latest milestone for the Coca-Cola Racing Family member as he continues to rise through the ranks from humble beginnings.
+Suarez became the first Mexican-born driver to win a NASCAR national series event, marking the latest milestone for the

 “It was really cool,” Suarez said of his victory.
 “It's a feeling that is hard to describe in words.
 It's years and years of work and finally you can reflect on those years in that moment.
 It's a really cool feeling.
 The first one is always one of the most important.
 It's a feeling I will never forget.
 My whole team enjoyed it a lot, and it me makes me even more hungry and creates even more excitement.”

 The win drew notice from the highest levels of NASCAR, with Chairman and CEO Brian France saying in a statement, “Daniel Suarez has competed in NASCAR for a relatively brief time, yet his impact on the sport has been immeasurable.
 Combining impressive talent and an incredible personality, Daniel has attracted fans throughout North America… I look forward to watching his career grow, and accomplishments mount, as he battles for a championship this year in the inaugural NASCAR Xfinity Series Chase.”

 The 24-year-old Suarez is currently leading the Xfinity Series points race, with 15 top 10 finishes this season, one year after winning Rookie of the Year honors after a fifth-place point total.
 With each race, Suarez's confidence continues to rise, and so do the results.